mattytrog/Yaesu-FT757GX/README.txt

 READ THE README_FIRST FILE NOW PLEASE!!!

 This project has a SLIM PITCH of 0.070 inches(1.778mm) Standard 2.54mm (0.100) pitch pins will NOT FIT.
-I made and tested an adapter board but it was in the way or the morse keyer switch PCB, so has been discarded.
+I made and tested an adapter board but it was in the way of the morse keyer switch PCB, so has been discarded.

 OEM gerbers: No programming header or pads.
 It is assumed programming will be handled by external clip or pre-programmed prior to fitting